 - Students must provide a valid state motor vehicle registration the first time they complete a permit application.
 A copy of the state motor vehicle registration will be required in subsequent years if the vehicle or license plate information has changed.
 The permit is valid from the date of purchase to the expiration date printed on the permit.
-Fees are not refundable unless a student is graduating in the fall semester or studying abroad for spring semester.
+Fees are not refundable unless a student is graduating in the fall semester or studying abroad for the spring semester.
 Return the Refund Permit form along with your parking permit before the end of the fall semester to receive a partial refund.
 Any outstanding parking tickets or fees will be deducted from the refund. - Commuter and Graduate Assistant permits are not valid for overnight parking.
 Commuter and graduate assistant permits are only valid in Staff/Commuter parking lots in non-reserved parking spaces.
 See Campus Parking Map for designated lots.
 Commuter/GA students parking their vehicles overnight will be ticketed for after-hours use.
-Should a situation arise, and you must leave your vehicle on campus after hours, the student must notify Parking Services or University Police to avoid being ticketed.

-- Resident Students other than first year and sophomores living in University residences will be issued a resident student permit.
+Should a situation arise, and you must leave your vehicle on campus after hours, the student must notify Parking Services or University Police to avoid being ticketed. - Resident Students (other than first year and sophomores) will be issued a resident student permit.
 Resident student permits are only valid in lots designated for Resident Permits.
 See Campus Parking Map for Resident Parking Lots.
 Vehicles with resident parking permits must be parked in resident parking lots Monday through Friday, 7:30 am to 5:00 pm.
-Resident students with valid permits can only park their vehicles in the Parking Pavilion or under the Wellness Center when there is a parking ban in effect.
-Once the ban is placed in effect vehicles with valid permits can be parked in non-reserved and faculty spaces in the pavilion without being ticketed.
+Resident students with valid permits can only park their vehicles in the Parking Pavilion or under the Roche Wellness Center when there is a parking ban in effect.
+Once the ban is placed in effect, vehicles with valid permits can be parked in non-reserved and faculty spaces in the pavilion without being ticketed.
 Do not park in reserved spaces.
-Vehicles parked in surface lots when a snow ban is in effect are subject to ticketing. - o First Year and Sophomore Resident Students are not permitted to bring a vehicle to The University of Scranton campus or to have access to a vehicle within the city of Scranton limits. - See exceptions below: - 1.
+Vehicles parked in surface lots when a snow ban is in effect are subject to ticketing.

+- First Year and Sophomore Resident Students are not permitted to bring a vehicle to campus or to have access to a vehicle within the city limits of Scranton absent an approved exception for one of the reasons below.
+PLEASE NOTE: We do not make exceptions for work/job requirements. - 1.
 Sophomore Resident Education Majors Student can purchase a parking permit for the one semester (only) which they are required to be off campus for classroom observing. - 2.
 Sophomore Resident Nursing Majors Student can purchase a parking permit for the semester (only) which they are required to be off campus for clinical classes at the hospital. - 3.
-Medical Exception Students requesting a medical exception to The University of Scranton Parking Policy must complete an authorization form so medical information may be obtained from your health care provider.
-Please view Requesting a Non-Academic Accommodation for more information.
+Medical Exception - Students requesting a medical exception to the Parking Policy must complete an authorization form, so medical information may be obtained from your health care provider.
+Please see Requesting a Non-Academic Accommodation for more information.

-For Alternative transportation options please view Alternative Transportation Options.
+For alternative transportation options please view Alternative Transportation Options.